jifems/adxsharing/concepts-adx-sharing.md

-# How in-place sharing works for Azure Data Explorer
+# How Azure Data Explorer in-place sharing works

 This article describes how in-place sharing works for Azure Data Explorer.